Adapting Vision-Language Models for Evaluating World Models: Human Annotation Study

 \header{Annotation Setup and Interface} Annotations were collected using a custom PowerPoint-based interface (see Figure \ref{fig:annotation-example}).
 Each slide presented a short video, a question, and a generated answer.
 Annotators selected a rating from a predefined rubric.
 The full annotation guidelines -- including action and character definitions and rating instructions -- were embedded in the annotation deck for reference.
 For completeness, we also provide them in Table \ref{tab:annotation-instructions} and Figure \ref{fig:annotation-actions-characters-examples}.
 The annotation study was carried out by a subset of the authors with prior experience in the environment.
 Judging correctness required non-trivial familiarity with the visual dynamics and task ontology, making expert annotation necessary.
 All annotators were compensated above local minimum wage rates.
 Each QA pair was independently rated by two primary annotators.
 In cases of disagreement or if either annotator marked the example as \emph{Unclear}, a third, more experienced adjudicator reviewed the pair and assigned a final rating.

+\header{Selected World Models} For our study, we aim to evaluate rollouts generated across different model scales, training diversities, and output resolutions, while keeping the underlying architecture general enough to apply broadly.
+To this end, we select two autoregressive world models~\citep{kanervisto2025wham}.
+The autoregressive formulation offers a flexible and widely adopted framework, and is the basis for many state-of-the-art private world models.

+The selected models generate sequences of visual frames and controller actions without textual supervision, using a decoder-only transformer~\citep{radford2019language, vaswani2017attention} trained autoregressively on discrete tokens.
+Visual frames are encoded with a VQGAN~\citep{esser2021taming}, while joystick actions are tokenized using a learned discretization scheme based on action bucketization~\citep{kanervisto2020action}.
-\header{Selected World Models} For our study, we select two autoregressive world models of different scales, both based on the WHAM architecture \citep{kanervisto2025wham}, a publicly available world model.
-These models are trained to model sequences of visual frames and controller actions, without any textual supervision.
-Each world model is a decoder-only transformer \citep{radford2019language, vaswani2017attention} trained to autoregressively predict discrete tokens representing visual observations and actions.
-Visual frames are first encoded using a VQGAN \citep{esser2021taming}, while joystick actions are tokenized using a learned discretization scheme based on action bucketization \citep{kanervisto2020action}.
-The model is trained to predict the next token in the sequence, conditioned on prior visual and action tokens.
-Specifically, we focus on two versions of WHAM with differing model capacities and training environments:

-\begin{itemize} \item \emph{WHAM 140M}: A 140M-parameter model trained for 100K steps on gameplay from a single environment (Environment A / Skygarden) at $128 \times 128$ resolution. \item \emph{WHAM 1.6B}: A 1.6B-parameter model trained for 200K steps on gameplay from seven environments (Environments A–G, including Skygarden) at $300 \times 180$ resolution. \end{itemize}
+Each world model is implemented as a decoder-only transformer~\citep{radford2019language, vaswani2017attention}, trained to predict discrete tokens representing visual observations and actions.
+Visual frames are first compressed with a VQGAN~\citep{esser2021taming}, while joystick actions are tokenized using a learned discretization scheme based on action bucketization~\citep{kanervisto2020action}.
+The objective is next-token prediction conditioned on prior visual and action tokens.
+We focus on the following model variants that differ in capacity, training diversity, and output resolution: (i) a large-scale model: 1.6B parameters, trained for 200K steps on gameplay from seven diverse environments (including Skygarden) at $300 \times 180$, and (ii) a smaller model: 140M parameters, trained for 100K steps on gameplay from a single environment (Skygarden) at $128 \times 128$ resolution.